Improve your health by learning

 4

 Do you forget to check your blood sugars?
 Not sure when to check?
 Forgetting your meter at home, or interrupting your day to check can be frustrating.
-But you live with Diabetes now, so it is important to check when you need to, and when you are able.
+But you live with diabetes now, so it is important to check when you need to, and when you are able.
 Here’s how to find the schedule that works for you.
 You can monitor around 6, potentially 7 times per day.
 But we don’t all need to do that.
 No WAY!

 Read on or watch the video for ways to improve glucose.